ArdentEmpiricist/enc_file/README.md

 **Panics** at errors making safe execution impossible but functions mostly return results.

 **Installation:**
+You have different options of how to install Enc_File
-- Use cargo install enc_file or clone the repository and build from source.
+- Use ```cargo install enc_file``` which installs the enc_file binary globally.
 - Visit https://github.com/ArdentEmpiricist/enc_file/releases and download the executable binary for your operating system
+- Clone the GitHub repository and build from source.

 **Warning: Don't use for anything important, use VeraCrypt or similar instead.**